Lord-ZuzurNC/Zgenerator/README.md

 The 2nd button "Copy to Clipboard" copy the last generated password/PIN

 # Authors
-This 2 generators has been created half by me (initial code) then by ChatGPT (was curious about that big boy).<br>
+This 2 generators has been created half by me/friends (initial code) then by ChatGPT (was curious about that big boy).<br>

 # License
 These are under no license.
 So you can use it as you wish.